taminater/LEAPs/content/leaps/LEAP-29.md

 - $2500 worth of LYRA, using the open price on Coingecko on the first of each month.
 If this price is less than $0.05, the TC may pay council members in USDC or ETH.

-To avoid any conflict of interest, any change in governance stipends must be approved by a Super Majority vote of both Lyra’s Council, and Treasury Council.
+To avoid any conflict of interest, any change in governance stipends must be approved by a Super Majority vote of both Lyra’s Treasury Council and Operations Committee.

 **Funding Initiatives Approved by Council VIA the LEAP Framework**

-The Lyra Council has the ability to drive protocol changes through LEAPs.
-The council shall communicate and discuss with Treasury Council prior to the approval of any LEAP requiring funding, that the proposal is reasonable and suitable for funding.
+The Lyra Council can drive protocol changes through LEAPs.
+The council shall communicate and discuss with Treasury Council before the approval of any LEAP requiring funding, that the proposal is reasonable and suitable for funding.

 **Providing Budgets for GrantsDAO**